 In the last decade, omnichannel has become a dominating retail strategy in which retailers do not see online and offline as independent channels, but manage them jointly (Gallino and Moreno 2019, Caro et al. 2020).
 Omnichannel delivers value on multiple dimensions, because it allows customers to learn about the product in one channel, and fulfill the demand in another (Bell et al. 2014).
-This flexibility implies that retailers are no longer constrained to run a single-channel sales

-&lt;sup>1UCLA Anderson School of Management, Los Angeles, CA 90095, felipe.caro@anderson.ucla.edu process, and have more freedom to optimize the funnel from need to purchase (Wiesel et al. 2011).
+This flexibility implies that retailers are no longer constrained to run a single-channel sales process, and have more freedom to optimize the funnel from need to purchase (Wiesel et al. 2011).
 The additional flexibility requires closer coordination of the operations and marketing functions (Bijmolt et al. 2021), but has the potential to groom more effective interactions with the customer, increasing their satisfaction and delivering higher profits to the retailer.